 Aerospace supports the development of space-centric cybersecurity standards utilizing defense-in-depth techniques for space systems to ensure their resiliency to cyber intrusions.
 The way forward and potential solutions will include increased cooperation across disciplines and will require a blend of policy and technical solutions.
-The best strategy moving forward is a threat-informed risk mitigation strategy to protect our critical space systems, which the Space Safety Institute will advance.
+The Space Safety Institute is helping Aerospace advance a threat-informed risk mitigation strategy to protect our critical space systems.

 Standards and Best Practices

 The U.S. National Space Policy states that unfettered access and freedom to operate in space is a vital national interest, and that it is essential to protect space systems from cyber incidents in order to prevent disruptions to their ability to provide reliable and efficient contributions to the operations of critical U.S. infrastructure.
 The U.S. federal governance structure for general information technology (IT)-based cybersecurity has made strides in recent years with the maturation of the National Institute of Standards and Technology (NIST) Risk Management Framework (RMF) and Cybersecurity Framework (CSF).